A note from Alise:

 My customers are clearly self-selecting and those who send in feedback are a further smaller sub-group.
 That this feedback is not misleading has now been independently corroborated by the Royal Devon & Exeter clinical trial of my exercises where the trial participants were "a cross section of patients presenting to secondary care in the UK".

-So here are some of the testimonials I have recently received, with permission to publish, including one, written ten years after the customer used Singing for Snorers to eliminate his sleep apnoea back in 2004.
+So here are some of the testimonials I have received since 2014, with permission to publish, including one, written ten years after the customer used Singing for Snorers to eliminate his sleep apnoea back in 2004.

 "I'm happy to be quoted by name for such an effective regimen.
 My husband is even happier than I am.
 There was a very noticeable change after a fortnight and after three months a vast decrease in the frequency and volume of my snoring.
 It's not quite totally eliminated, but pretty close.
 It's been a huge relief to both of us.
 I am a professor of linguistics (semi-retired), and the whole regime seemed so logical, so scientific.
 I have drawn those diagrams of the vocal tract so many times while teaching.
 I really like to sing and was impressed that a professional musician designed this.
 Also, that there were no potential negative side effects.
 Really appreciated reading the research.
 But the well designed exercises, with accompaniment, made all the difference.
 This program deserves much wider recognition & use.
 Physicians should prescribe it.”